-- Methodology for the weighting of the multiple economic scenarios used in the ECL model; - Assessment of significant increase in credit risk (SICR): - Incorporating forward-looking macro-economic information into the ECL parameters and the probability weightings applied to the different scenarios: - Determination of the 12 month and Lifetime probability of default (PD) used in the ECL model; - Determination of the Exposure at Default (EAD) - Estimation of the Loss Given Default (LGD).
+- Methodology for the weighting of the multiple economic scenarios used in the ECL model; - Assessment of significant increase in credit risk (SICR); - Incorporating forward-looking macro-economic information into the ECL parameters and the probability weightings applied to the different scenarios; - Determination of the 12 month and Lifetime probability of default (PD) used in the ECL model; - Determination of the Exposure at Default (EAD) - ► Estimation of the Loss Given Default (LGD).

-ECL assessment of debt instruments measured at amortised cost is disclosed in Notes 8 to the financial statements and note 2.6.4 of the summary of the significant accounting policies.
+ECL assessment of debt instruments measured at amortised cost is disclosed in notes 8 (credit loss reversal/(expense)) to the financial statements and note 2.6.4 (financial instruments) of the material accounting policy information.

-Impairment of debt securities have been identified as key audit matter due to the significance of the amount involved, the complexity of the model and the significant judgments and assumptions applied in the estimation process.
+Impairment of debt securities was identified as key audit matter due to the significance of the amount involved, the complexity of the model and the significant judgments and assumptions applied in the estimation process.